The Three Mothers: Mater Suspiriorum / Helena Markos

 Mater Suspiriorum, the Mother of Sighs, is the oldest and wisest of the Three Mothers, her given name is Helena Markos.
-She is also known as The Black Queen; any mention of Helena Markos being one of the Three Mothers would not be made until Inferno three years later.
+She is also known as The Black Queen; any mention of Helena Markos as one of the Three Mothers would not be made until Inferno three years later.
 Lela Svasta, who portrayed Markos in Suspiria, was uncredited.
-According to Jessica Harper, "the witch was a ninety-year-old ex-hooker Dario had found on the streets of Rome."
+According to Jessica Harper, "The witch was a ninety-year-old ex-hooker Dario had found on the streets of Rome."

 Markos, a Greek émigré, was exiled from many European countries and had written several books on a variety of arcane subjects.
 In 1895, she founded the Tanz Akademie ("Dance Academy" in German), a school for dance and the occult sciences, in the Black Forest outside Freiburg, Germany.
 The locals feared her, having intuited that she was a witch.
 As Markos' wealth grew, so did suspicion about her true nature.
 To avert this unwanted scrutiny, she faked her own death in a fire in 1905.
-Control of the academy, which became solely a ballet school, was said to have gone to Markos' prize pupil.
-In reality, this was Markos herself.
-(As the original Freiburg building "Haus zum Walfisch" the Akademie bears a plaque stating that Desiderius Erasmus once lived there.)
+Control of the academy, which transitioned to a ballet school, subsequently passed to Markos' prize pupil (who was Markos herself).
+As the original Freiburg building "Haus zum Walfisch" the Akademie bears a plaque stating that Desiderius Erasmus once lived there.

 In Suspiria, Markos is the Directress whose presence is concealed by her coven, headed by Madame Blanc (Joan Bennett).
 A young American, Suzy Bannion (Jessica Harper), discovers the hidden chambers beneath the school after several pupils are killed by Markos' proxies.
 The aged witch attempts to use her magic to kill the girl, but her powers — including those of invisibility, illusion casting, and telekinesis — prove insufficient due to her feeble state.
-Bannion defeats Markos by stabbing her through the neck.
+Bannion defeats Markos by stabbing her in the neck.
 The witch's death causes the foundations of her home and coven to fail.

 In The Mother of Tears, it is revealed that before the events of Suspiria, Elisa Mandy (Daria Nicolodi), a white witch, sought to challenge Markos' evil might.
 The two battled in Freiburg, and Markos slew both Elisa and her husband.
 According to Father Johannes (Udo Kier) in the third film, the battle left Suspiriorum "a shell of her former self".
 Elisa's daughter Sarah would later defeat Mater Lachrymarum in Rome.

 In the 2018 remake of Suspiria, the roles of both Madame Blanc and Helena Markos, referred throughout as Mother Markos, are played by Tilda Swinton.
 Markos is depicted as an ancient, disfigured, centuries-old crone maintaining control over the coven and seeking to acquire a new, younger body as her current one is riddled in leprous sores, tumorous growths and immobile infants' limbs growing out of her own.
 In this version, it is revealed in the climax that Markos is a fraud and Susie Bannion (Dakota Johnson) is the real Mater Suspiriorum.